-Chinese American man attacked in NYC dies months later
+Chinese immigrant attacked in NYC dies months later

 A police detective said in a criminal complaint that Powell admitted to attacking an Asian man at the approximate time and location of the attack on Ma, stating he did so because the man had robbed him the day before.

 News organizations reported Ma was a former restaurant worker who had lost his job because of the coronavirus pandemic and was collecting cans to make ends meet.
+Ma’s wife has told reporters he was a citizen of China who came to the U.S. in 2019.